StandardTouch/sundus_ai_backend/docs/pinecone/DATA_STRUCTURES.md

 **Type:** `category?: string` (optional)

+**⚠️ CRITICAL REQUIREMENT: Categories MUST ALWAYS BE IN ENGLISH**

+Regardless of whether the FAQ has Arabic content (`question_ar`, `answer_ar`), the `category` field must always be in English.
+This ensures:
+- Consistent filtering and querying
+- Better analytics and reporting
+- Standardized category names across the system
+- Easier integration with external systems

 **Why Plain String?**
 - ✅ **Flexible:** Can add new categories without code changes
 - ✅ **Simple:** No need to maintain enum/constant lists